uselagoon/lagoon/docs/using-lagoon-advanced/environment-variables.md

 6. Environment variables defined in `.env`.
 7. Environment variables defined in `.env.defaults`.

 `.lagoon.env.$BRANCHNAME`, `.lagoon.env.$BRANCHNAME`, `.env`, and `.env.defaults` are all sourced by the individual containers themselves as part of running their entrypoint scripts.
 They are not read by Lagoon, but by the containers `ENTRYPOINT` scripts, which look for them in the containers working directory.
-If environment variables don't appear as expected, check if your container has a `WORKDIR` setting that that points to somewhere else.
+If environment variables don't appear as expected, check if your container has a `WORKDIR` setting that points to somewhere else.

 ## Environment Variables \(Lagoon API\)